felimomo/Walleye-Revised-Paper/paper.md

 There are two types of events for the variable $r_t$:
 1) A normal recruitment year, in which $r_t$ is a log-normal variable $r_t\sim \mathrm{lognorm}(\mu=0, \sigma=1)$ (see, e.g., @quinn1999quantitative).
 2) A large recruitment year, in which $r_t\sim \mathrm{unif}(10,30)$.
+We use a Bernoulli trial with $\mathrm{Pr.}=0.025$ to decide whether a large recruitment event happens.
 Large recruitment events are rare in any one fishery, however their occurrence happens at a rate much higher than would be predicted by the log-normal distribution alone [@cahill2022unveiling].
-Because of this, we use the Bernoulli trial as a simple mechanism to describe this dynamic and have explicit control over the rate of large recruitment events, which we set to $\mathrm{Pr.}=0.025$ here.
+Our model for $r_t$ is a minimalistic description of this dynamic which has explicit control over the rate of large recruitment events.
 We contrast recruitment timeseries for our model with timeseries using log-normal stochasticity in an appendix.